aparx/JSDB/README.md

-# JSDB as an framework
+# JSDB as a library
-JStatsDB (Java StatsDB) is a Java Framework that allows developers to easily use the StatsDB.net Developer-API.<br>
+JStatsDB (Java StatsDB) is a Java Library that allows developers to easily use the StatsDB.net Developer-API.<br>
 Unit tested, well documented and supported will JSDB help developers along the way.<br>

 ## StatsDB - the ultimate platform